excecutors/SQL-Guidebook/README.md

 ## 🎯 Objective

-This README serves as a **personal SQL reference guidebook** — a concise, exam-style cheatsheet that documents key SQL syntax, examples, and real queries you’ve written.
-It demonstrates mastery of SQL fundamentals and advanced topics while serving as a reusable guide for future interviews or projects.
+This README serves as a personal SQL reference guidebook, a concise and practical collection of essential SQL syntax, examples, and real queries.
+It demonstrates a clear understanding of SQL fundamentals and advanced concepts, designed as a reusable guide for anyone exploring data analysis, database management, or general SQL problem-solving.

 ---